Choose Your Help Topic Below

 The fuel lines transport fuel from the tank to the engine; with the help of the fuel pump.
 The fuel lines can also leak due to rust and wear.
-As a result, These leaks can appear anywhere; between the fuel tank location and the front of your vehicle.
+As a result, these leaks can appear anywhere between, the tank location and the front of your vehicle.

 A faulty charcoal canister; or one that’s been contaminated by gasoline; can result in a fuel smell inside or around the vehicle.

-Loose or damaged seals in the fuel regulator or fuel injectors can cause; fuel under pressure to squirt or leak out; while the ignition key is on or the engine is running.
-Consequently, These components are under the hood with the hot exhaust and potential for sparks.
+Loose or damaged seals in the fuel regulator or fuel injectors can cause; fuel under pressure to squirt out; while the ignition key is on or the engine is running.
+Consequently, these components are under the hood with the hot exhaust and potential for sparks.

-So, It really doesn’t matter what is causing the fuel smell in your vehicle.
-You just need to have it fixed as soon as you start smelling fuel.
-Finally, If the fuel leak is near the engine or exhaust; it could result in a fire.
+So, it really doesn’t matter what is causing the fuel smell in your vehicle.
+You just need to have it fixed as soon, as you start smelling fuel.
+Finally, if the leak is near the engine or exhaust; it could result in a fire.